 Don’t set your goals for the new year before you do this!

-After you have taken inventory of 2016, you’re ready to look ahead.
-Here are some questions to help you align your 2017 goals with what is most important to you:
+After you have taken inventory of this year, you’re ready to look ahead.
+Here are some questions to help you align your goals for the coming year with what is most important to you:

-- Imagine it’s a year from now and you are looking back on 2017—taking inventory again.
-What would make you feel the year 2017 was an amazing investment of your time, energy, money, and other resources?
+- Imagine it’s a year from now and you are looking back on next year—taking inventory again.
+What would make you feel the year was an amazing investment of your time, energy, money, and other resources?